Linda-Njau/file_manager/README.md

 The codebase will explore the following concepts:
-- how to create an API with Express
+- how to create an API with Expressa
 - how to authenticate a user
 - how to store data in MongoDB
 - how to store temporary data in Redis